loda-lang/loda-lang.github.io/list6.markdown

 * [A313477](https://oeis.org/A313477) ([program](/edit/?oeis=313477)): Coordination sequence Gal.5.54.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313480](https://oeis.org/A313480) ([program](/edit/?oeis=313480)): Coordination sequence Gal.4.41.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313487](https://oeis.org/A313487) ([program](/edit/?oeis=313487)): Coordination sequence Gal.4.42.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313506](https://oeis.org/A313506) ([program](/edit/?oeis=313506)): Coordination sequence Gal.5.114.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313510](https://oeis.org/A313510) ([program](/edit/?oeis=313510)): Coordination sequence Gal.3.13.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313533](https://oeis.org/A313533) ([program](/edit/?oeis=313533)): Coordination sequence Gal.6.131.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313538](https://oeis.org/A313538) ([program](/edit/?oeis=313538)): Coordination sequence Gal.5.110.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313543](https://oeis.org/A313543) ([program](/edit/?oeis=313543)): Coordination sequence Gal.6.196.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313560](https://oeis.org/A313560) ([program](/edit/?oeis=313560)): Coordination sequence Gal.6.201.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313561](https://oeis.org/A313561) ([program](/edit/?oeis=313561)): Coordination sequence Gal.4.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313568](https://oeis.org/A313568) ([program](/edit/?oeis=313568)): Coordination sequence Gal.3.14.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313569](https://oeis.org/A313569) ([program](/edit/?oeis=313569)): Coordination sequence Gal.6.197.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.